-Higginbotham's Ryukyu Dojo has years of experience teaching the people of Indianapolis the techniques, methodology, and philosophy of awareness and inner calm that is the core of jiu-jitsu.
+Higginbotham's Ryukyu Dojo has years of experience teaching the people of Fishers the techniques, methodology, and philosophy of awareness and inner calm that is the core of jiu-jitsu.

 Jiu-jitsu is a martial art which uses the opponent’s own strength against them rather than pitting one’s strength directly against the adversary.
 The main focus of jiu-jitsu is not striking but in grappling your opponent into submission.